 Hospital Policy Guidelines

-- Number of Guests: Some facilities allow only one support person, while others may permit two.
+- Number of Guests: Some facilities allow one support person; others permit two.

-- Age Restrictions: Children may not always be allowed in the ultrasound room.
+- Age Restrictions: Children may not be allowed in the ultrasound room.

-- Waiting Areas: If your support person can’t join you, they may be required to wait in designated areas.
+- Waiting Areas: If your support person can’t join you, they may need to wait in a designated area.

 Support Person Restrictions